We cannot live without salt, just like water.

 Through ion exchange membranes, we can easily get salt water of high concentration from sea water.

-By evaporating this salt water, we can easily get the salt.
+By evaporating it, we can get salt.

 Since the 1970s, ion exchange membrane method has been mainly used in Japan.